 You might not realize during which process you have thrown your sleep cycle off balance but once you do, you can dedicate yourself to correct it.

-One way to do it, it slowly reversing your mislead sleep pattern.
+One way to do it, it slowly reversing your misleading sleep pattern.

 2. Say No To Nap Time

-It will make you fresh an active when you wake up after a small nap and getting in the state of sleep again can be difficult.
-There are multiple exercises which you can do to push away the tiredness temporarily, which lures you to nap.
+It will make you fresh and active when you wake up after a small nap and getting in the state of sleep again can be difficult.
+There are multiple exercises that you can do to push away the tiredness temporarily, which lures you to nap.

 This way, when the right time comes to hit the sack, your body will be tired from a long day at work and you can take a deep sleep in one go.